-The Joy Journal is so Healing
+The Joy Journal is so Healing by Tiffany Belle Harper

-I enjoy instagram when I want to find something or to see what those I care for are up to, because it’s comparatively positive compared to other media platforms that are causing a lot of hysteria not to mention algorithms and fake news.
+I enjoy Instagram when I want to find something or to see what those I care for are up to, because it’s comparatively positive compared to other media platforms that are causing a lot of hysteria not to mention algorithms and fake news.
 There are some vulnerable people out there living in the horrors and they should stop looking at it!

-Last week I started following Laura Brand on instagram – long over due.
+Last week I started following Mrs (beautiful) Laura Brand on instagram – long over due.
 I believe she works with cyclical cycles and you can feel her words describe nature – it’s sincere and passionate.
-Her instagram page is just lovely – there’s no bravado – you can fall into her descriptive – you want be out there with her rummaging amongst the flora and fauna looking for petals and potions to make good use of craftiness.
+Her instagram page is just lovely – there’s no bravado – you can fall into her descriptive – you want to be out there with her rummaging amongst the flora and fauna looking for petals and potions to make good use of craftiness.
 Perfect for anyone feeling stuck indoors and in particular those caring for children or with mental health problems heightened by this situation.
 Like I say, please try to stay with the positive.
 It is not all doom and fear out there.
-There’s hundreds of people doing fantastic things in the real world.
+There’s hundreds and thousands of people doing fantastic things in the real world.
 Actions really do speak louder than words and that’s why when I go online, I love to look at pictures of nature and interiors.
 Baking and positive quotes – not to mention street art and good causes.
 It makes me feel so good about each day when I begin to fall to concern about the future, in particular for those less fortunate than me.
 I have been there and the fear of not knowing whether you have a home the next day is not worth beginning to describe.
 I worry about everything.
 I don’t want people to suffer this way.

 Laura herself is a mum of two but you don’t have to be a parent or guardian to enjoy her little projects and you don’t need money either which makes all this hugely elaborate – especially in current times.
 She’s making things with nature and basic resources.
 Playing outside with kids in the mud and the elements – it’s really healing so please take a look as you may too find play to take your mind from many factors to include creative blocks which can come alongside depression or a sense of despair.
 There’s even beauty tips, for instance soap and mud masks that cost little to make.